-Those of us in the garage flooring industry can sometime be guilty of using industry jargon and not explaining the difference or benefits of one system over another.
+Those of us in the garage flooring industry can sometimes be guilty of using industry jargon and not explaining the difference or benefits of one system over another.
 Sometimes a picture is worth a thousand words.
 The image above shows a ‘full broadcast’ system while the picture below shows a random broadcast.
 Both systems can be achieved using a variety of our garage floor coatings products.
 The system above was done using Rust Bullet.

 Full Broadcast System

 Full Broadcast means that the garage floor epoxy, polyurea, or other garage floor coating is completely covered by flakes.
 When you look at your floor, the color of the coating becomes almost irrelevant.
 What you see is a flake system that many say looks like granite or stone.
 A properly installed Full Broadcast system is more durable in nature than a comparable random broadcast system.
-You basically have a three layer floor –base coat, flake, top coat.
-For a flake system we suggest square footage / 5 to estimate the flakes for a DIY customer or square footage divided by 6 for a professional applicator
+You basically have a three-layer floor –base coat, flake, topcoat.
+For a flake system, we suggest square footage / 5 to estimate the flakes for a DIY customer or square footage divided by 6 for a professional applicator

 We have different epoxy resins that we use for a full broadcast of flake, versus quarts or mica.
 After a primer is installed, the appropriate base is applied and the media is broadcast into the base.
 In some systems a second epoxy coat and second broadcast is done.
 After each broadcast is dry, it is important to scrape and vacuum and loose media.
 A top coat is then applied.
 In many cases two layers of epoxy or urethane top coat is used.
 For many systems doing one clear epoxy top coat followed by a clear urethane is the best system.